 An agency's revenue comes from your monthly retainer.
 In most models, a higher ad spend either earns them a percentage-of-spend fee on top of the retainer, or at minimum makes you a more valuable client to retain.
 Their incentive is to keep you as a client and to make the relationship feel indispensable.

-That is not the same incentive as maximizing your ROI.
+That incentive is not the same as maximizing your ROI.

 The Account Ownership Problem